Girls and families are given options when participating in the Girl

 Troops have a range of booth-hosting options—from virtual

-to differing levels of in-person—to support a comfortable, safe
+to differing levels in-person—to support a comfortable, safe

 experience for all girls.
 Girls and volunteers who exhibit signs of

-illness may not participate in booth and door-to-door sales and
+illness may not participate in the booth and door-to-door sales and deliveries.

 Digital Cookie: With the help of her parent/caregiver, a

-begin February 18.
-This is a digital pathway where money is not
+February 17.
+This is a digital pathway where money is not exchanged.

-exchanged.
-Girls may drop cookies on front porches or engage in
+Girls may drop cookies on front porches or engage in other

-other contactless forms of cookie delivery.
-Customers may also opt
+contactless forms of cookie delivery.
+Customers may also opt to

 workers through our Community Cookie program through their Digital